directvt/vtm/doc/kvm-input-mode.md

 Reset: ESC [ ?
 9001 l
 ```

+Notes:
-Note: All values used in this protocol are decimal and zero-based.
+- All values used in this protocol are decimal and zero-based.
-Note: The bracketed paste mode is mandatory.
+- The bracketed paste mode is mandatory.
-Note: This protocol is backwards-compatible with the `win32-input-mode` protocol.
+- This protocol is backwards-compatible with the `win32-input-mode` protocol.

 ## Input Events